cannawen/dota-gsi-discord-bot/development.md

 -   These three sections communicate via a single key-value database where a `Topic<T>` points to a `Fact<T>`
 -   A `Topic<T>` is the concept of a type of data (i.e. `Time is a number` or `AudioFile is a string`)
 -   A `Fact<T>` is the combination of a Topic and a concrete value (i.e. `Time is the number 5` or `AudioFile is the string foo.mp3`)
--   A module may register a rule with the `Engine` by telling it what topics it is interested in, and what function to run when the database values of those topics change
+-   A module may register a rule with the `Engine` by telling it what topics it is interested in, and what code to execute when the database values of those topics change.
+If any topic's value is `undefined`, the rule will not be executed.
 -   A module may read from the database and return new key-value pairs to store in the database.

 Note: From the engine's perspective, there is no inherent requirement for the code to be separated into these three sections.
 It is currently just separated for logical reasons